-Jennifer is a board certified expert in labor and employment law.
+Jennifer is a board certified expert in labor and employment law and chair's the firm's labor and employment practice.
 She is also a Florida Supreme Court certified circuit civil mediator.

 She represents private, public, for-profit, and not-for-profit employers in a variety of industries, such as healthcare, education, manufacturing, construction, performing arts, and hospitality.
 Jennifer not only represents both large and small employers in litigation matters, but she also assists employers in managing risks to avoid litigation.

 - Litigating all types of employment law claims, from preparing initial pleadings to trying cases in state and federal courts, including claims under Title VII, the Americans with Disabilities Act, the Age Discrimination in Employment Act, the Family Medical Leave Act, the Fair Labor Standards Act, 42 U.S.C. § 1983, 42 U.S.C. § 1981, the Florida Civil Rights Act, the Florida Uniform Trade Secrets Act, Fla.
 Stat. § 542.335 (non-compete), whistleblower/retaliation laws (including workers’ compensation retaliation), and employment law torts

 - Representing clients before state and federal administrative agencies, including the Equal Employment Opportunity Commission, Agency for Workforce Innovation, and the Department of Labor